autumnmarceau/glitchlette/_posts/2025-09-27-fester-bts.md

 ---
 layout: post
-title: "The Story of the EVERY RAT Album Cover: A Near Death Experience"
+title: "The Story of the FesterCover: A Near Death Experience"
-date: 2025-08-01 14:30:00 -0700
+date: 2025-09-27 14:30:00 -0700
 excerpt: "A haunted axe.
 A brush with death.
 The birth of a vibe.
-The story behind the EVERY RAT album cover and how Jaz and I almost died getting it."
+The story behind the FESTER cover art and how Jaz and I almost died getting it."
 thumbnail: https://glitchlette.com/bts.jpg
 thumbnail_caption: "GLITCHLETTE warms up between takes on the freezing beach in February."
 ---

-<center>This is how my creative director Jaz and I shot the album cover for the latest GLITCHLETTE EP <a href="/glitchlette.bandcamp.com">EVERY RAT WANTS TO CRAWL IN YOUR MOUTH AND CLEAN YOUR TEETH!</a> and how we accidentally risked our lives to get it. <b>I swear to Björk this is a true story.</b> </center>
+<center>This is how my creative director Jaz and I shot the cover for the latest GLITCHLETTE track <a href="glitchlette.bandcamp.com/track/fester">FESTER</a> and how we accidentally risked our lives to get it. <b>I swear to Björk this is a true story.</b> </center>

 ## Dear David Lynch, I Get It Now